Your Guide To The Best Dental Implants – Part 1

 Millions of Americans suffer tooth loss due to tooth decay, gum disease, or injury.
 For years, people have resorted to dentures as the primary treatment option.
 Today, dental implants are available as a far more convenient and comfortable option.
 Dental implants are essentially replacement tooth roots, providing a strong foundation for replacement teeth that are made to match your natural teeth.

-At Avicennas, we receive more patient inquiries about dental implants than any other service due in part to the significant cost savings with no sacrifice in quality that patients can find at top international clinics.
-Many patients also turn to Avicennas due to the difficulty in sorting through the countless options available and figuring out what is included in a quoted price.
+At Zentist, we receive more patient inquiries about dental implants than any other service due in part to the significant cost savings with no sacrifice in quality that patients can find at top international clinics.
+Many patients also turn to Zentist due to the difficulty in sorting through the countless options available and figuring out what is included in a quoted price.
 With Avicennas’ transparent pricing policy, we make the process easy, and this guide was created to help you through the decision process.

 - Improved appearance.
 Dental implants look and feel like your own teeth.
 And because they are designed to fuse with bone, they become permanent.